Your help lets us keep reporting on immigrant communities. Become a member today.

 While there has been misinformation on social media, the Centers for Disease Control and Prevention (CDC) and health experts have confirmed that the vaccines are safe.
 The vaccine has been approved by the US Food and Drug Administration (FDA) after undergoing rigorous studies and meeting safety criteria.

 As of November 3rd, 2021, all who live in New York and in the United States over the age of 5 are eligible to receive the vaccine, it doesn’t matter if they do not have health insurance, legal immigration status, or if they are not at risk for other comorbidities.

 Foreing tourists visiting one of the five boroughs in NYC can also receive the J&J vaccine, without the need to show proof of residency.

-Note: All youth ages 12-17 are only eligible to receive the Pfizer vaccine.
+Note: All children ages 5-11 and youth ages 12-17 are only eligible to receive the Pfizer vaccine.’

-Does this infirmation apply to the undocumented immigrants?
+Does this information apply to the undocumented immigrants?

 Yes.
 Everything that is included in this guide about the vaccine for immigrants also includes people without legal documentation.
 You only need a valid ID

 When the first months of vaccination began, eligibility for vaccination was strict.
 But now that all Americans 12 and older are eligible to get vaccinated, the only requirement is proof of age.